sophia-corvaia/TripMaster/README.md

 ## Technology Stack

 - **SwiftUI**: For building a modern and intuitive user interface.
-- **Core Data**: To manage and store user data and travel preferences.
+- **Partenokit**: To manage and store user data and travel preferences.
-- **MapKit**: For displaying and navigating itineraries on an interactive map.
 - **Custom Algorithm**: For matching user preferences with personalized travel itineraries.

 ## License